mlab-upenn/carla-xr-documentation/docs/dep_installation.md

 Download [__Visual Studio 2019__](https://developerinsider.co/download-visual-studio-2019-web-installer-iso-community-professional-enterprise/)
        and choose __Community__ version.
 Using the installer to add the following packages (will take about 20GB):

-* __Windows 8.1 SDK__ Select it in the Installation details section on the right or go to the Indivdual Components tab and look under the SDKs, libraries, and frameworks heading.
+* __Windows 8.1 SDK.__ Select it in the Installation details section on the right or go to the Indivdual Components tab and look under the SDKs, libraries, and frameworks heading.
 * __x64 Visual C++ Toolset.__ In the Workloads section, choose Desktop development with C++.
 This will enable a x64 command prompt that will be used for the build.
 Check that it has been installed correctly by pressing the Windows button and searching for x64.
 Be careful not to open a x86_x64 prompt.
 * __.NET framework 4.6.2.__ In the Workloads section, choose .NET desktop development and then in the Installation details panel on the right, select .NET Framework
 4.6.2 development tools.
 This is required to build Unreal Engine.